It's been a long, winding road to get here.

 Holy crap!
 That's a laundry list of schizophrenia symptoms.

-We can't wait till they tease out the relationship of hyperactive microglia and KOR function.
+We can't wait till they tease out the relationship between hyperactive microglia and KOR function.

 A new study shows that schizophrenia, bipolar, and autism all share a similar trait in the immune system.